 |CEU Requirement||20 hours every 2 years||20 hours every 2 years||45 hours every 3 years|

 So Who Is Best?

 This is a bit of a trick question.
-Every trainer has a different motivation for pursuing personal training and each prefers unique career choices based upon their passions, backgrounds, former training, and interests.
+Every trainer has a different motivation for pursuing personal training and each prefers unique fitness options based upon their passions, backgrounds, former training, and interests.
 So there’s no right answer to which is the best certifying agency.

 But this realization should lift the burden of finding the “right” certification or making a “wrong” choice!
 While it can intimidating to wade through hundreds of certifying agencies, the good news is there’s a perfect certification for you!

 How does the NCCA accreditation help me as a personal trainer?

 NCCA accreditation is highly esteemed in the personal training community.
 It means the certification program meets the quality standards for ethics, safety, and education deemed by ICE.
 Personal trainers with NCCA-accredited personal trainer certifications have better employment opportunities and better education to make a difference in their clients’ lives.